Brian Wallach

-Brian Wallach is an American businessman, lawyer, and amyotrophic lateral sclerosis (ALS) research and patient advocate.
+Brian Wallach (born October 9, 1980) is an American businessman, lawyer, and amyotrophic lateral sclerosis (ALS) research and patient advocate.
 He became known for his activism after being diagnosed with ALS in 2017.
 Since then, Wallach has founded a nonprofit, I AM ALS, and a telemedicine company, Synapticure.

-Education and Career
+Education and career

 Education

-Wallach grew up in Washington, D.C., and attended St. Albans high school.
+Wallach grew up in Washington, D.C., and attended Saint Albans School.
 He graduated from Yale University, where he participated in track and field.
 Wallach later received his J.D. from Georgetown University Law Center.

 Career

 After law school, Wallach worked on the first presidential campaign for Barack Obama, where he met his wife, Sandra Abrevaya.
-He joined the presidential campaign in 2008 as its deputy political director for the New Hampshire primary.
+He joined the presidential campaign in 2007 as its deputy political director for the New Hampshire primary.
 After the campaign, he worked at a law firm before joining the White House counsel's office in 2011.
 From there, Wallach became a federal criminal prosecutor in the U.S. Attorney's Office in Chicago.

 Wallach and his wife, Sandra Abrevaya, have co-founded two organizations focused on ALS.
 In 2019, they launched I AM ALS, a non-profit seeking to find a cure for ALS through funding and expanding access to research.
 In 2022 they founded Synapticure, a telemedicine company that provides care to those living with ALS, PLS, and Parkinson's.

 ALS diagnosis

-Wallach was diagnosed with ALS in 2017 at the age of 36 on the same day he and his wife brought home their second daughter from the hospital.
+Wallach was diagnosed with ALS in 2017 at the age of 37 on the same day he and his wife brought home their second daughter from the hospital.
 Originally visiting the doctor for a persistent cough, Wallach had also mentioned experiencing muscle tremors and weakness in his left hand and was told he probably had a progressive neurodegenerative disease.
 After his diagnosis, Wallach was given six months to live.